a survey of

 On the level of the wider and more populous lower disc, Memver Park is the haunt of the unique oracle called the flac-flac undis, a bulky creature which has no legs, cannot stand up and drags itself around by means of powerful forearms.

-Parts of The Forgetters and Greenery, in Uranian Gleams, are set in Skyyon.
-Pages 246-53 of that book date from the Osmium Era; they from the journal of Taldis Norkoten when in Skyyon from 11,544,672 Os to 11,544,676 Os.
-Pages 303-310 are set in Skyyon much later, during the reign of Sunnoad Zednas Tremol in the Actinium Era.
+Parts of The Forgetters and Greenery are set in Skyyon.
+The former tale contains material from the journal of Taldis Norkoten in the Osmium Era, when he was in Skyyon from 11,544,672 Os to 11,544,676 Os.
+The latter tale contains narrative set in Skyyon much later, during the reign of Sunnoad Zednas Tremol in the Actinium Era.

 The first part of The Golden Cloak is set in Skyyon.